webdev-html/periodicTable/README.md

 # The Periodic Table Database

 This Database gives information of 92 elements,from Hydrogen to Uranium

 Scroll to the How To Use section to learn how to open database

 # Features

 The five features of the database:

 A Dropdown

 A text box for information

-A text box to search elements(element has to start with capital letter) Arrow keys to move through elements clear the text box of all information
+A text box to search elements(element has to start with capital letter)

+Arrow keys to move through elements

+clear the text box of all information

 # How to open Database

-scoll to what OS you are using
+Scoll to what OS you are using

 ## Windows
 1.Go to https://www.python.org/downloads/